1. Can I take classes at a community college? Are online classes acceptable?

 International students are required to complete all prerequisite work at a regionally accredited school in the U.S. or Canada.

 There are no specifications for the letters of recommendation.
-We recommend that at least one written by a physical therapist but it is not required.
+We recommend that at least one be written by a physical therapist but it is not required.
 Applicants should pick those who know them best and can speak to their capabilities.
-This does not include family members or friends but can include employers, supervisors, professors and those in advisory roles.
+This does not include family members or friends but can include employers, supervisors, professors, and those in advisory roles.

 There is no preferred undergraduate major for physical therapy.

 General biology, general chemistry, physics, and general psychology cannot be substituted as they are usually prerequisites for higher level courses.
-If there is a question in regards to course content, we ask that a copy of the course description be submitted.
+If there is a question in regard to course content, we ask that a copy of the course description be submitted.
 A decision will be rendered in a relatively quick amount of time.

 Understand that the prerequisite courses have been established to ensure that every student has the basic foundation necessary to enter the program.
 Some classes are too broad and some are too narrow in their focus and content, and thus unacceptable substitutes.
 Also, know that academic major requirements are irrelevant to our prerequisite requirements.
 We will not make exceptions because of curriculum conflicts.
 It is the student’s responsibility to make the necessary adjustments.

-All prerequisites must be completed by the end of the fall semester in which you apply and seven of the nine prerequisites should be completed before that fall term starts.
+All prerequisites must be completed by the end of the fall semester in which you apply and nine of the eleven prerequisites should be completed before that fall term starts.
 To apply to the Fall 2022 deadline (to enter the program during the Fall 2023 term) you must have completed or plan to complete all prerequisites by the end of December 2022.
 So that each student is considered equitably, there are NO EXCEPTIONS to this policy.

 View our most recent UNC DPT Admissions Stats.

 Please review the UNC-CH course descriptions for Prerequisites.
 If the course description for your class is similar but the course has a different name, it is acceptable.
-You can also check this following equivalency list.
+You can also check the following equivalency list.
 It matches community college courses to UNC courses.

 You will receive credit for that course; however, that course cannot be considered in the GPA calculation.